 Vacuum casting isn’t just a global trend—it’s a practical choice for Spanish projects, with benefits that address common pain points for local businesses:

-- Revirement rapide: Spanish providers typically deliver parts in 5–10 business days, compared to 4–6 weeks for injection molding.
+- Délai d'exécution rapide: Spanish providers typically deliver parts in 5–10 business days, compared to 4–6 weeks for injection molding.
 This speed is crucial for meeting EU regulatory deadlines—for example, a Valencia medical device company used vacuum casting to produce 50 test parts in 7 jours, helping them submit their product for CE certification on time.

-- High Material Versatility: Spanish shops offer over 50 different casting materials, including options that mimic ABS, Pp, or even rubber.
+- High Material Versatility: Spanish shops offer over 50 different casting materials, including options that mimic ABS, PP, or even rubber.
 Many also stock EU-compliant materials (like REACH-certified polyurethanes) to avoid import delays.
 Par exemple, a Seville-based toy manufacturer used a food-safe polyurethane to create 100 prototype teething toys, ensuring compliance with EU toy safety standards.

 How to Choose the Right Vacuum Casting Provider in Spain